molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 On the start page of the counter project, there are in fact nine counters instance.
-The `cy.get` commands therefore returns nine elements instead of one.
+The `cy.get` command therefore returns nine elements instead of one.

 <aside class="margin-note">First match</aside>